 There are also oils made from other fish, such as menhaden (a threatened keystone species, and the source of most unspecified “fish oil”).
 Sardine, herring, and anchovy oils are, so far, more sustainable and cleaner than most other fish oils.
 While it’s best to use a product made specifically for pets in order to avoid the additives found in human products, many pet fish oils are quite low in potency, and may not be sufficient for your pet’s needs.

 Krill oil is a non-fish alternative Omega-3 product that is gaining in popularity.
 Krill (tiny shrimp-like crustaceans), are the keystone species and major food source for many marine animals, including fish, whales, seals, squid, and birds.
 Krill are utilized for oil, as well as being processed into food for farmed fish.
 The global biomass of krill is enormous, and krill oil promoters claim that it’s impossible to over-harvest it.
 On a global scale, that may be true; but the problem is that they are being harvested in and around critical feeding grounds of the animals that eat them.
 This is already causing local areas of depletion, threatening dozens of species of fish, seabirds, and mammals, including whales, which are already at higher risk from melting ice packs and warming sea temperatures.(20) In fact, Antarctic Adelie penguins have suffered two disastrous breeding seasons in the last four years: in 2015, not a single chick survived; in 2017, only 2 chicks (from a breeding population of 36,000 adults) survived.
 The babies starved to death because the waters where the parents feed were depleted of krill.(21)

 Greenlip Mussel Oil

-New Zealand greenlip mussels (Perna canaliculus, GLM) are grown under a Sustainable Farming Program that ensures the long term viability of the greenlip mussel industry, with minimum impact on the environment.
-GLM are bi-valve mollusks with proven value for canine arthritis.(19) GLM provide a rich source of 33 fatty acids, of which 5 are Omega 3s (including essential Omega 3s EPA, DHA, and alpha linolenic acid).
+New Zealand Greenlip Mussels (GLM, species Perna canaliculus) are grown under a Sustainable Farming Program that ensures the long term viability of the greenlip mussel industry, with minimum impact on the environment.
+GLM are bi-valve mollusks with proven value for canine arthritis.(22) GLM provide a rich source of 33 fatty acids, of which 5 are Omega 3s (including essential Omega 3s EPA, DHA, and alpha linolenic acid).
 One of GLM’s unique array of Omega 3s is ETA (eicosatetraenoic acid).
-ETA–which is not found in any other food to any measurable degree–has extremely powerful ant-inflammatory properties and is beneficial for the heart(20).
+ETA–which is not found in any other food to any measurable degree–has extremely powerful ant-inflammatory properties, and is beneficial for the heart(23).
 GLM oil has less saturated fat, and more mono- and polyunsaturated fats, than fish oil or cod liver oil.

 GLM oil has the following fatty acid profile: